Loltolo-Lesapiti/Loltolo-Lesapiti/README.md

 - 🔭 I’m a passionate full-stack web developer from Kenya 💻
 - 👓 Currently looking for new opportunities
-- 👯 I’m looking to collaborate on new projects
+- 👯 I’m looking to collaborate on new projects on software developemnt.
 - 👨‍💻 All of my projects are available @loltolo-lesapiti
 - ⚡ Fun fact: I love to socialize and support others!